twolodzko/tymwol.github.io/bash.md

 notice that using it [has some pitfalls](https://mywiki.wooledge.org/BashPitfalls#set_-euo_pipefail), so don't use it blindly.

-## Shellcheck
+To discover common bugs and code smells in Bash scripts, you can use the [open-source `shellcheck` tool](https://github.com/koalaman/shellcheck).

-To prevent bugs in Bash scripts, you can use the open-source [shellcheck](https://github.com/koalaman/shellcheck) tool.
+It conducts static analysis of the script and provides many helpful hints for solving the issues.

-It conducts a static analysis of a Bash script and provides many helpful hints for solving the issues.
+If you want to add unit tests to your code, there is a [useful `assert.sh` script](https://torokmark.github.io/assert.sh/).